 - Esophageal surgery combined with Cervical Laparoscopy and Thoracotomy.
 In particular, it is used for minimally invasive anterior thoracotomy “muscle-sparing”, which guarantees a faster functional recovery.

 - Corrective surgery of chest wall deformities with a traditional approach.
-In short, in selected cases, a minimally invasive technique can be used for correction.
+In selected cases, a minimally invasive technique can be used for correction.

 - The surgical treatment of lung metastases with the use of the most modern techniques (laser) for complete removal whenever possible.

-The Operating Unit of Thoracic Surgery has a department equipped with rooms for patients undergoing semi-intensive postoperative treatment, rooms for Day Hospital admissions, for daytime diagnosis procedures and specialist clinics for diagnostic procedures with bronchoscopy.
+The Department of Thoracic Surgery is equipped with regular ward rooms, rooms for patients undergoing semi-intensive postoperative treatment, as well as rooms for Day Hospital diagnostic admissions.
+The team is also present in the outpatient setting, for fibro-bronchoscopy and other diagnostic procedures.

-Collaboration with the Operating Unit of Rehabilitation ensures improved function during postoperative recovery, within a suitable environment.
+Collaboration with the Department of Rehabilitation ensures patients achieve postoperative recovery in a suitable environment.